dotBlueShoes/Quail/README.md

 ## Linking a Project

 1. Create a *quail-file* in your project directory.
 Name it, for example `.quail\quail.txt`.
 2. This file now represents your project.
-Link it to your top-level configuration file with the following command:
+Link it to your top-level configuration file with the following:

 - Add a project / module (absolute path)
   > `^+project = C:\Projects\project\ .quail\quail.txt`